Supported by

 Business Sustainability Today:

-Building sustainability capacity may seem like a “nice-to-have” to an executive reading this interview, but not a critical requirement for success in 2022 and beyond.
+Building sustainability capacity, further education or training may seem like a “nice-to-have” to a manager reading this interview.
+But not as a crucial prerequisite for success in 2022 and beyond.
 How would you argue to change that opinion?

 Judith Walls:

-I would say that education and training on sustainability are not a “nice-to-have,” but a must.
+I would say that education and training on sustainability are not a nice-to-have, but a must.
 Especially for people in key positions.
-Sustainability in general used to be considered a “nice to have,” but that hasn’t been true for a long time.
-194 countries have agreed to the Paris Agreement, and companies around the world are committing to Science-Based Targets.
-But as I mentioned earlier, companies don’t yet know how to achieve these goals.
-Committing to something you don’t yet know how to make happen must be pretty scary, because you’ll be held accountable, even if it’s done voluntarily.
+Sustainability in general was not considered mandatory in the past, but this is no longer the case.
+194 countries have signed up to the Paris Agreement; companies around the world are committing to Science-Based Targets.
+But as I have already mentioned, companies do not yet know how to achieve these goals.
+Committing to something you don’t yet know how to do must be pretty scary, because you’ll be held accountable, even if it’s voluntary.
 This means that companies need to build capacity: either through on-the-job training or through formal training.
-This is the only option for companies to survive and keep their “license to operate”.
-That being said, sustainability training is a great way to stay competitive in the marketplace and be a leader.
+This is the only option for companies to survive and retain their license to operate.
+Apart from that, sustainability training is a great way to stay competitive in the market and be a pioneer.

 Business Sustainability Today: